anas123x/task-management/README.md

-Memory updated
-It looks like you’ve done a solid job on the project based on the email’s requirements!
-Your application includes the key functionalities such as user authentication and task management, which are crucial for the evaluation criteria.
-Here’s an updated README that highlights the project’s features and addresses the requirements from Hello Ada:

 Task Management Application
 This project is a web application designed to manage tasks.
 It was developed as part of the evaluation for a Full Stack Development Intern position at Hello Ada.